This post on the Lochnagar Crater is part of a series on the Great War sites at the Western Front.

 Once you have tackled the planked slope up to the crater, however, it is partly accessible from the top.
 There is a section of around 100m along one side that gives you a great view down into the crater.

 The surface of the walkway comprises smooth planks with small gaps between them.
 It is mostly even and very level except where there are steps.
-There are a few steps here and there all the way around, but the most I counted was five at once.
+I counted a few steps here and there all the way around, but the most I counted was five at once.

 Off the main route around the edge, there is some grass with dirt paths to info boards.
 These are not entirely smooth but are firm and may be fine for many wheelchair users.
 Some sections are not accessible without first using the steps.